AgPipeline/transformer-rgb-indices/README.md

-Greenness Transformer
+# Greenness Transformer
-Description <!-- Replace this entire line with a short description of your algorithm -->
+Provides a variety of calculations using RGB indices in order to monitor crop/plant growth and health, taking into account variations between lighting and cameras

 ## Authors
 Chris Schnaufer, University of Arizona, Tucson, AZ